arcrek/gen_bot/README.md

 ## 🆘 Support

 For support or questions:
+1. Use the **interactive menu system** (`/menu`) for guidance
-1. Check this README
+2. Check this README
-2. Contact the bot administrators
+3. Contact the bot administrators
-3. Check the bot logs for error messages
+4. Check the bot logs for error messages

 ## 🔄 Version History

 ### Latest Version
+- ✅ **Interactive menu system with inline keyboards**
+- ✅ **Enhanced user interface with navigation buttons**
+- ✅ **Admin panel with organized sections**
 - ✅ Username-based authentication
 - ✅ Auto-authorization system
 - ✅ Email format with years (1950-2100)
 - ✅ Comprehensive admin controls
 - ✅ Rate limiting and security
 - ✅ Google Workspace CSV format
+- ✅ Mobile-optimized interface

 ---

 **Note**: This bot is designed for Google Workspace user management.
+Use the interactive menu system (`/menu`) for the best experience.
 Always test with small quantities first and ensure you have proper authorization before bulk importing users into your organization.